bendr/bender/dom/api.md

 be specified to define how that text string should be parsed.
 The legal values of `as` are:

-* `string` (which is the default): no parsing is done, the property value is the same text string as the attribute value;
+* `string`: no parsing is done, the property value is the same text string as the attribute value;
 * `boolean`: if the attribute value matches the string “true” (after trimming leading and trailing whitespace and converting to lowercase), then the property value is the boolean `true`, otherwise it is the boolean `false`;